Document Page Binding

 PDF documents support a metaphorical page binding, which is used when pages are laid out horizontally.
 Many languages use a left-to-right script, which calls for a page binding on the left edge.
 However, binding on the right edge is preferable for right-to-left scripts such as Arabic and Hebrew and several East Asian scripts.
 The page binding is used with horizontal scrolling and in the thumbnails view.
 It has no effect when using vertical scrolling unless double-page mode is also enabled.

 The page binding ought to be specified by the author when a PDF is created.
 However, sometimes this isn’t done, in which case, most PDF readers will default to a left-edge binding.

 PSPDFKit for iOS uses the

-PSPDFDocument.pageBinding property to infer how a document should be presented to the user.
-Possible values are:
+Document.pageBinding property to infer how a document should be presented to the user.
+The possible values are:

-PSPDFPageBindingUnknown— the document does not explicitly define a page binding, so the behavior is the same as it is with
+.unknown— the document doesn’t explicitly define a page binding, so the behavior is the same as it is with

 The following snippet updates the page binding property of a document: